Two men and girl jailed for life over homophobic murder of psychiatrist in park

 Dr Jenkins had been married and had two daughters living in London.
 He separated from his wife and moved back to his home city of Cardiff around six years before his death and became openly bisexual.

-Friends of his were aware Dr Jenkins often went to the park at night looking for sexual encounters with other men.
+Friends of Dr Jenkins were aware he often went to the park at night looking for sexual encounters with other men.

+In an emotional tribute, read to the court on her behalf, Dr Jenkins’ wife said: “He was an incredibly generous and creative man with only good intentions.

 All three were sentenced concurrently for the offences of robbery and assault occasioning actual bodily harm.